Model Order Reduction for Open Quantum Systems Based on Measurement-adapted Time-coarse Graining: Time-coarse grained dispersive spin readout

 We then proceed to numerically solve the resulting EQME in \Sec{Subsec: spin-cavity numerical solutions}.
 Although findings in this subsection are not entirely new, they provide us with an opportunity to examine the role of coarse-graining on qubit measurement through heterodyne readout of the cavity mode.
 We also point out a few new observations that are only possible through the TCG approach.
 In the section we also analyze the numerical stability and the computational resource requirements of EQME, and provide comparisons to directly solving the exact von-Neumann equation.
 One of the most compelling reasons why it may be meaningful to deal with thousands of terms analytically generated by TCG at high orders (once automatized through symbolic computation) becomes immediately apparent: greatly enhanced numerical stability for long-time simulation, and enormous savings in computational resources due to the resulting equations being far less stiffer than the original ones.

-Those readers who are interested in the final expression for the effective spin-only QME to fourth order can skip to \Sec{Subsec: bath effects}.
-Here we present the final formulas under approximations that have been previously employed in literature, where the TCG corrections can be cleanly delineated.
+Readers who are interested in the final expression for the effective spin-only QME to fourth order can skip to \Sec{Subsec: bath effects}.
+There we present the final formulas under approximations that have been previously employed in literature, where the TCG corrections can be cleanly delineated.